archmetalDBM/GlobaLID-App/doc/references.md

     from Nuragic Sardinia, European Journal of Archaeology, 4, 43–85.
     DOI:<a href="https://doi.org/10.1179/eja.2001.4.1.43" target="_blank">10.1179/eja.2001.4.1.43</a>

+-   Begemann, F., Schmitt-Strecker, S., and Pernicka, E., 2003, On the composition and provenance of metal finds from Besiktepe (Troia), In Troia and the Troad: Scientific Approaches (eds.
+G. A. Wagner, E.
+    Pernicka, and H. P. Uerpmann), 173–201, Natural Science in Archaeology, Springer, Berlin.

 -   Begemann, F., and Schmitt-Strecker, S., 2009, Über das frühe Kupfer Mesopotamiens, Iranica Antiqua, 44, 1–45.
     DOI:<a href="https://doi.org/10.2143/IA.44.0.2034374" target="_blank">10.2143/IA.44.0.2034374</a>